 Recipe

-Mango Pudding
+No-Bake Mango Pudding with Condensed Milk

 Ingredients

-- 75 g Cookies
+- 75 g cookies - crushed

-- 25 g Butter
+- 25 g butter - melted

-- 350 g Whipping Cream
+- 350 g whipping cream

-- 80 g Condensed Milk
+- 80 g sweetened condensed milk

 Instructions

-- In a mixing bowl, add the whipping cream and condensed milk, and whip until soft peaks form.
+- In a mixing bowl, add 1½ cups (350 g) whipping cream and ⅓ cup (80 g) condensed milk.
+Whip until soft peaks form.

-- Fold 300 ml of mango puree into the remaining cream mixture until fully combined.
+- Fold about 1¼ cups (300 ml) mango puree into the remaining cream mixture until fully combined, then divide it evenly among the serving glasses.

 Notes